Menu Search

 Pin on Pinterest

 Diabetes is quickly becoming one of the most prevalent and concerning chronic diseases of our time.
 Causing more deaths a year than breast cancer and AIDS combined, diabetes makes its host vulnerable to a long list of health problems.
 Timely diagnosis and working with a physician is essential for preventing diabetes’ complications; but there is no simple formula for protecting against the potential havoc diabetes can wreck.
-However, a growing body of evidence is surfacing that supports alpha R-lipoic acid supplementation as a solid component of a diabetes management program.
+However, a growing body of evidence is surfacing that supports alpha lipoic acid supplementation as a solid component of a diabetes management program.

 About Diabetes